On a class of conserved phase field systems with a maximal monotone perturbation: Introduction

+It is curious and inte re sting that we are able to handle a fe e dback law and prove the me ntione d prope rty just for the inte rnal e ne rgy of the syste m, which is a spe cial line ar combination of the variable s $\chi$ and $\varphi$.
+Howe ve r, for a discussion of the SMC laws, line ar and nonline ar, that can be conside re d for phase fie ld syste ms, we re fe r to the Introduction of \cite{BaCoGiMaRo}.

-The paper is organized as follows.
-In Section 1, we list our assumptions, state the problem in a precise form and present our results.
-The next sections are devoted to the corresponding proofs: Section 3--6 deal with existence and regularity, while uniqueness and continuous dependence are proved in Section 7.
-In Section 8, we show the existence of sliding modes.
-Here you can find a detailed index of sections and subsections.
+The pape r is organize d as follows.
+In Se ction 1, we list our assumptions, state the proble m in a pre cise form and pre se nt our re sults.
+The ne xt se ctions are de vote d to the corre sponding proofs: Se ction 3--6 de al with e xiste nce and re gularity, while unique ne ss and continuous de pe nde nce are prove d in Se ction 7.
+In Se ction 8, we show the e xiste nce of sliding mode s.